otam-mato/istio/README.md

    helm install v2app .
    ```

-2. Re-deploying the istio components
+2. Re-deploying the istio components (Gateway and a VirtualService)
    ```
    helm delete istiocomponents
    ```